scientist-softserv/hyrax-analytics-g4/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### Querying Data

+You’ll need analytics data credentials; this is a JSON file available in the Google Analytics Profile.
+Copy that to the `./config/analytics.json`.

+You’ll need to add the path to that file to your ENV: (e.g. `export ANALYTICS_DATA_CREDENTIALS=./config/analytics.json`).
+This is created on the https://console.cloud.google.com/apis/credentials page.

+- You’ll need to select a project
+- Then create/edit a service account
+- Then choose the Keys tab within the service account
+- Finally click Add Key

+That will prompt you to download a JSON file.

+As of <2023-09-25 Mon>, I run the following between each change:

+- `bin/console` :: Boot up the bundler environment.
+- `G4.call` :: A quick alias for querying the analytics.

+I have not yet successfully retrieved any data, but that might be because there’s some configuration issue.

 ## Contributing

 TODO: Something something submit issues/pull requests.